On the continuous-time limit of the Barab\'asi-Albert random graph: Introduction

-In this paper, we prefer to follow the alternative approach developed in \cite{PachonPolitoSacerdote}, which could also be useful in other cases in which the embedding method does not apply.
-For example, embedding techniques are problematic for more general preferential attachment models which are non-Markovian, i.e., in which the emergence of future connections to an existing vertex does not depend solely on the present state of its degree (it could also depend on a function of the degree and other external factors, or the connections could be affected by time delays of the random intervals at which the degree of a vertex change, see \cite{BogunaSerrano} and the references therein).
+We underline how this approach may prove to be useful in other cases as well, for example when the embedding method does not apply.
+Embedding techniques are problematic for more general preferential attachment models which are non-Markov, i.e., in which the emergence of future connections to existing vertices does not depend solely on the present state of their degree (for instance the connections could be affected by time delays of the random intervals at which the degree of a vertex changes, see \cite{BogunaSerrano} and the references therein).
 Other cases in which the approach of \cite{PachonPolitoSacerdote} and this paper might be applied are models with more general preferential attachment functions, such as models involving individual fitness \cite{Borgs:2007:FME:1250790.1250812} and/or aging \cite{GaravagliaHofstad}, but also models in which hybrid rules are considered such as the uniform/preferential attachment \cite{yang}.